ongelo/bank_simulation/README.md

 # Bank Simulation
-Simulation of a bank queue using a queue and a priority queue data structures in C++.
+Simulation of a bank queue using a queue and a priority queue in C++.
 The program reads a file of customers with their arrival time and the duration of their stay.
 It simulates a bank queue with one teller in duty and computes the total number of customers processed and average waiting time for each customer.